 One of the biggest dangers motorcyclists in Florida face is drivers of other vehicles.
 All too often, drivers of other vehicles simply fail to look for motorcyclists.
 One of the primary places this negligent behavior happens is at intersections or other areas where drivers are expected to yield to bikers.

 When drivers fail to yield, they can slam into motorcyclists and cause serious, life-altering injuries.
-If you have been hurt in one of these crashes, it is important that you speak to a Gainesville motorcycle accident lawyer as soon as possible.
+If you have been hurt in one of these crashes, it is important that you speak to a Gainesville motorcycle collision lawyer as soon as possible.
 At Fine, Farkash & Parlapiano, P.A., our team has more than 100 years of combined legal experience representing injured riders in these complex cases.

 Contact us today to schedule your free consultation.
 Our dedicated attorneys can answer your questions and help you fight for the full compensation you need to recover from your injuries.